Seanmclem/r3f-creator/to-do.md

   - [x] Test exporting to string, then file, from existing "basicCanvas1" import
   - [x] imporve import-adding
   - [x] Get "basicCanvas1" from global stores json object
-    - [ ] Currently populating on first load, once Exported is embedded in modal or something, just use pre-populated mainTemplate
+    - [x] Currently populating on first load, once Exported is embedded in modal or something, just use pre-populated mainTemplate
-- [ ] Next, Revisit scene-exporting.
+- [x] Next, Revisit scene-exporting.
 Refine, cleanup, make univeral to more prop types.
-  - [ ] File names, project shell wrapper, etc
+- [ ] Working..
+Editing Array-Prop values
 - [ ] Add ability/menu to add more props to a primitive
   - [ ] Big step, use TS to parse Types in frontend, to help define UI for adding primatives
 - [ ] Add menu to Add more primitives to the tree